green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/overhead-of-measurement-providers.md

 The Green Metrics Tools measurement providers run on the same system as the software to be measured.

-This allows for easyness of testing, but poses the risk of skewing the measured results.
+This allows for easiness of testing, but poses the risk of skewing the measured results.

-The reporters are designed to have negligeable impact on their own.
+The reporters are designed to have negligible impact on their own.

 ## Results for one measurement provider